mxstack/mxdev/README.rst

 ``version-overrides``
     Override package versions which already defined in a dependent constraints file.
     I.e. an upstream *constraints.txt* contains already ``somefancypackage==2.0.3``.
-    For some reason (like with my further developed sources) we need version 3.0.0 of above package.
+    Given, for some reason (like with my further developed sources), we need version 3.0.0 of above package.
     Then in this section this can be defined as:

     .. code-block:: INI